 - QTc prolongation

-- Reversible alopecia (with doses ≥400 mg/day for >2 months)
+- Alopecia (with doses ≥400 mg/day for ≥2 months) and dry skin

 |

-Fluoroquinolones (ciprofloxacin, levofloxacin, moxifloxacin) | - Restlessness, insomnia, nightmares, confusion, anxiety, paranoia, tremors, seizure, hallucinations, depression, suicidal thoughts, and attempted and completed suicide
+Fluoroquinolones (ciprofloxacin, levofloxacin, moxifloxacin) | - Restlessness, insomnia, nightmares, confusion, anxiety, paranoia, tremors, seizures, hallucinations, depression, suicidal thoughts, and attempted and completed suicide

 - Tendonitis and tendon rupture (associated with age over 60, concurrent corticosteroids, diabetes, and kidney, heart, and lung transplant)

-- Diarrhea including C. difficile–associated diarrhea and colitis
+- Diarrhea, including difficile–associated diarrhea and colitis

 - QTc prolongation